Colorado War: Indian retaliation

 After the Sand Creek massacre, according to George Bent, the Cheyenne, Northern Arapaho, and the Brulé and Oglala sub-tribes of the Lakota met about January 1, 1865 on Cherry Creek in present-day Cheyenne County, Kansas.
 They agreed on war with the whites and decided to attack Camp Rankin and the nearby settlement of Julesburg, Colorado.
 The Sioux, the first to agree to war, had the honor of leading a column of possibly 1,000 warriors and an additional 3,000 women and children.
 After the attack on Julesburg, the Indians planned to march northward and join their relatives in Wyoming.

 Julesburg consisted of a stagecoach station, stables, an express and telegraph office, a warehouse, and a large store that catered to travelers going to Denver along the South Platte.
 Its population was about 50 armed men.
 One mile west was Camp Rankin, with one company, about 60 men, of cavalry.
 High sod walls surrounded both settlements.
 On January 7, 1,000 warriors attacked Julesburg and Camp Rankin killing 14 soldiers and four armed civilians at little or no loss to themselves.
 The surviving soldiers and civilians took refuge inside Camp Rankin while the Indians plundered the settlement.

 Not all the Indians were committed to war.
 After the raid, Black Kettle and 80 lodges of his followers (perhaps 100 men and their families) left the main body and joined the Kiowa and Comanche south of the Arkansas River.
 Many of the Southern Arapaho likewise had moved south of the Arkansas.
+Towards the end of January, several ranches and farms belonging to white settlers were attacked and raided upon, mainly the American Ranch, Godfrey Ranch, Wisconsin Ranch, Gittrell Ranch and many others, resulting in an additional small number of casualties.